 Why You SHOULDN’T Be Intimidated by HUGE Properties Regardless of Your Skill Set

 Larger properties are intimidating.
-That’s why most real estate investors start with a single family residence or duplex, and increase in volume or number of units from there.
+That’s why most real estate investors start with a single family residence or duplex and increase in volume or number of units from there.
 Brian Murray, who owns over $40 million in apartments and other commercial assets, did the opposite – his first investment was a 50,000 square foot office building.
 In our recent conversation, he explained how he was able to successfully start his investment career with such a large purpose and why you can do the same, regardless of your skill set.
+Read more about his advice on real estate investment.

 Brian’s First Purchase – 50,000 Square Foot Office Space

-In 2007, Brian purchased a 50,000 square foot office building for $836,000.
+In 2007, Brian purchased a 50,000 square foot office building for $836,000 and began his career in commercial real estate investing.
 “It was in pretty bad distress,” Brian said.
 “It was less than half occupied.
 It was not well maintained, but it was very well located.”

 Lessons #1 & #2 – Creative Financing & Credits for Deferred Maintenance

-Since this was Brian’s first investment, he didn’t have much money and had no prior real estate experience.
+Since this was Brian’s first time buying investment property, he didn’t have much money and had no prior real estate experience.
 As a result, he was rejected from the banks and was unable to secure a loan.
 Enter creative financing – Brian was able to assume the seller’s existing mortgage, which was $730,000.

 Brian was also able to negotiate credits for deferred maintenance.
 With the combination of assuming the mortgage and getting credits from the seller, Brian was able to obtain the property with very minimal cash out-of-pocket.

 However, Brian didn’t stop there.
-During the due diligence phase, he uncovered a few discrepancies between what the contract and leases said and what he actually saw at the property.
+During the due diligence phase of commercial real estate investing, he uncovered a few discrepancies between what the contract and leases said and what he actually saw at the property.
 For example, “one of the things that was wrong was the rent roll.
 There were tenants on the rent roll that just plain didn’t exist.
-There were spaces that the rent roll had indicated were occupied that when I went and actually physically toured the property, I realized they were actually vacant.”
+There were spaces that the rent roll had indicated were occupied that, when I went and actually physically toured the property, I realized they were actually vacant.”
 (This anecdote points to the importance of proper due diligence).
 But no worries.
-Brian was able get more credit from the seller for things that he discovered during the phase.
+Brian was able to get more credit from the seller for things that he discovered during the phase.
 He said, “It all worked out to keep that initial amount of cash [out-of-pocket] fairly limited.”

 Lesson #3 – Pay Attention to Decrease Expenses

-One of the main reasons why this deal was so successful is because Brian was able to quickly decrease excessive expenses and make the building cash flow positive after year one.
+One of the main reasons why his first experience with commercial real estate investing was so successful is because Brian was able to quickly decrease excessive expenses and make the building cash flow positive after year one.
 The two main expenses he cut were the utilities and the salary of the building’s superintendent, which he accomplished in one fell swoop.

 On top of that, the superintendent wasn’t controlling the heating and cooling system.
 “He literally would crank the air conditioner on high 24/7,” stated Brian.
 “If the tenants were too cold, they had to open their windows and let some warm air in.”
 The situation was similar in the fall, except he would do the same thing with the heat.